Participating Universities Feb 2018

 Sheffield Hallam's courses are designed in consultation with industry experts and offer opportunities to undertake internships and consultancy projects.
 Many courses are accredited by professional bodies including Sony, BP, Cisco, BBC, Shell and HSBC.
 These often offer a direct route to professional accreditation or membership of that body.

 93% of graduates are in employment or further study within six months of graduation, while a package of discounts and scholarships for undergraduate and postgraduate students are also available.

 The School of Oriental and African Studies (SOAS) is a constituent of the University of London specialising in the arts, humanities, languages, cultures, law and social sciences concerning Asia, Africa, the Near East and the Middle East.
 It was founded in 1916 and currently has just over 5,000 students enrolled from over 130 countries.
 It is notable for having not only a roughly equal number of undergraduates and postgraduates, but also one of the highest proportions of international students in the world.

 Following the last National Student Survey, 89% of SOAS students were happy with the University, well above the national average.
 71% of SOAS degrees earn first or uppersecond class passes, a performance that has seen the School rank in the top ten nationally for the past five years.
 SOAS offers over 350 undergraduate Bachelors degree combinations, close to 200 one-year intensively taught Master's degrees, and MPhil/PhD research degree programmes are available in every academic department.

-The University of Southampton is situated in the city of Southampton, on the south coast of England.
-It is a founding member of the Russell Group and Worldwide Universities Network, and currently has around 24,000 students enrolled, of which 2,000 are international from more than 100 different countries.
-Southampton is ranked in the top 1% of global universities.
+Southampton Business School is the part of The University of Southampton situated in the city of Southampton, on the south coast of England.
+It is a founding member of the Russell Group and is ranked in the top 1% of global universities.